 Digital copies of images from SCUA collections are available for a modest fee and modest publication fees may also apply for either commercial or scholarly use.
 Additional information about our collections can be obtained by contacting our reference staff.

 The Negatives Collection represents the largest body of photographs relating to UMass Amherst and the overwhelming majority have not yet been digitized.
-The following MSExcel files are an index to over 21,000 images taken by Campus Creative Services between 1954 and 2004.
+The following MSExcel file is an index to over 21,000 images taken by Campus Creative Services between 1954 and 2004.

 Please note that not all images listed in these inventories were transferred to SCUA, so please contact our archivists to verify if the images you are seeking are available.
 Please use the reference number when requesting negatives.